 Excel was used for data entry and R for processing.
-T-test, ANOVA, and Kruskal-Wallis assessed mean differences, while $\chi 2$ and Fisher's exact tests analyzed proportions.
-The correlation used OR with 95% CI, providing valuable insights into the research variables.
-Statistical significance was set at P < 0.05.
+T-test, ANOVA, and Kruskal-Wallis assessed mean differences, while $\chi^2$ and Fisher's exact tests analyzed proportions.
+The correlation used an odds ratio with a 95% confidence interval, providing valuable insights into the research variables.
+Statistical significance was set at p<0.05.